f5devcentral/f5-bd-cis-demo/crds/README.md

 - demo-sc-twotier-haproxy-l7-noshards: analogous to the previous demo but using the default OpenShift's router instance.

+- demo-sc-twotier-haproxy-l7-noshards-ipam: just like demo-sc-twotier-haproxy-l7-noshards but with IPAM support

 - demo-sc-twotier-istio-l4: single-cluster Layer 4 two-tier demo using Istio ingress gateway in the second tier.

 - demo-sc-twotier-istio-l7: single-cluster Layer 7 two-tier demo using Istio ingress gateway in the second tier.